find-happiness/okcoin-btc-ltc-trading-robot/README.md

   - You can refer to the one in 'app/src/main/java/com/leonard/sg/okcoin/strategy/coverage'.

 # NOTICE
-  - **This project got halted due to the unbearable super long request delay when tried to access OKCoin(www.okcoin.cn) from otside of China Mainland.**
+  - **This project got halted due to the unbearable super long transaction API request delay when tried to access OKCoin(www.okcoin.cn) from outside of China Mainland.**